amigur/jsf-taglib-utils/README.md

 &lt;/ui:composition&gt;
 </code></pre>

-Then following
+Using the following fragment on JSF page:

 <pre><code>
   <xy:outputText/>
 </code></pre>

-Will show "Hello world!".
+will show "Hello world!".

-Library maps all declared atributte(tag parameters) from <b>interface</b> block to variables in <b>implementation</b> block using prefix "__" for variable names.
+As can be seen in the example the library maps all declared atributtes(tag parameters) from <b>interface</b> block to variables in <b>implementation</b> block using prefix "__" for variable names.
 Original attribute names are hidden in the implementation section.
-It guaratees that any tag parameter is propagated to children components (that is big problem in standard JSF facelets components).
+It guaratees that no parameter is propagated to children components (that is big problem in standard JSF facelets components).

-Advanced example:
+More advanced example:

 <pre><code>
 &lt;ui:composition&gt;